dw61/electronvolt/README.md

 (8.1871057768+/-0.0000000025)e-14 * kg * s**-2 * m**2
 ```

-This matches the rest energy of electron with uncertainties on the same Wikipedia page.
+This matches the electron rest energy, with uncertainties, on the same Wikipedia page.

 ## Usage